stevensio123/EDA_Activity_GoogleAdvanced/README.md

 # EDA_Activity_GoogleAdvanced
  Exploratory data analysis (EDA) and further data visualization project from Course 3 of Google Advanced Data Analytics.
 This project uses a dataset called waze_dataset.csv.
 It contains synthetic data created for this project in partnership with Waze.
-Examine each data variable gathered.

 The dataset contains: